Color System

 Positive

 The positive color palette is reserved for bringing special attention to positive notices like a success indicator.
-Meaning conveyed through color must also be accompanied by other visual indicators.

 #F0F5EF